 Prerequisite: Chinese 112 or equivalent proficiency

-This course presents the fundamental features and highlights of Chinese civilization from the Neolithic age down to the 20th century.
+This course presents the fundamental features and highlights of Chinese civilization from the Neolithic age down to the twentieth century.
 It explores the origin, transformation, and continuity of this long-standing culture, discussing varied aspects in philosophy, religion, political institutions, and literature and arts.
 Students also explore certain areas of Chinese culture that are becoming transnational interests, such as Buddhist practice, geomancy, and medical tradition.
-No prior knowledge of China or Chinese language is required.
+No prior knowledge of China or the Chinese language is required.
 All works are read in English translations.

-These courses are intended to expand the student’s basic capabilities in the four linguistic skills – listening, speaking, reading, and writing.
+These courses are intended to expand the student’s basic capabilities in the four linguistic skills-listening, speaking, reading, and writing.
 Enrichment of written grammar review with emphasis on the expansion of vocabulary and stylistics will be stressed, as will be the examination of cultural and contemporary issues through use of texts, films, television, music, and the internet.